Refinable modeling for unbinned SMEFT analyses: Learning from simulation

 \subsection{Two-point alternatives}

-No tractable simulation exists for several systematic effects, such as binary choices in the generator setup.
-In this case, we only can obtain two alternate simulations.
-The sum over $\mathcal{V}$ in Eq.~\ref{eq:softmax-loss} becomes trivial, simplifying the learning task.
-A single nuisance parameter $\nu_{2P}$ shall interpolate between the nominal choice, associated with $\nu_{\textrm{2P}}=0$, and the alternative, corresponding to $\nu_{\textrm{2P}}=1$.
-Only the linear approximation can be learned without predictions for more nuisance parameter values.
-Because $\nu_\textrm{2P}=1$ is the only value in $\mathcal{V}$, we have
+For some systematic effects, like binary generator choices, no tractable simulation exists--only two alternate simulations.
+In this case, the sum over $\mathcal{V}$ in Eq.~\ref{eq:softmax-loss} becomes trivial, simplifying the learning task.
+A single nuisance parameter $\nu_{2P}$ interpolates between the nominal choice ($\nu_{\textrm{2P}}=0$) and the alternative ($\nu_{\textrm{2P}}=1$).
+Without predictions for more values, we can only learn a linear approximation.
+With $\nu_\textrm{2P}=1$ as the sole value in $\mathcal{V}$, we get

-and $\hat\Delta(\bx)$ is a singe-valued coefficient function.
-Minimizing the loss function, we find the estimate for the DCR